Photo By Amy Hall

 This tour features nearly all of PEI's scenic Heritage roads, which are narrow red clay lanes preserved to look much like they did a century ago.
 Many are nicely shaded by a full canopy of trees.
 In addition, the queen stage passes through the hilliest part of the island, characterized by sharp climbs and steep descents on our famous red clay.

-On the last day, there is an optional visits to Basin Head Beach, home of the white "singing sands".
+On the last day, there is the option to add-on a visit to Basin Head Beach, home of the white "singing sands".

 Tour Duration